 Introduction

+[All text is normative unless otherwise labeled]

 This specification describes how to transfer AMQP messages as the binary payload of WebSocket messages.

 Each AMQP message consists of one or more AMQP frames.
 Each AMQP frame maps to a WebSocket message which in-turn maps to one or more WebSocket frames.
 Thus, there is a one-to-many mapping between an AMQP frame and WebSocket frames.
 This allows for intermediaries along the communication path to split a WebSocket message into potentially multiple WebSocket frames.